mnrozhkov/rag-eval-mlflow/README.md

 ![make synthetic dataset](<assets/synthetic-dataset.png>)

 We use scientific article summaries from `jamescalam/ai-arxiv-chunked` dataset which contains chunks of arXiv preprints on NLP and AI research as contexts for QA pair generation.
-Generated QAs are then evaluated with the help of Prometheus 2 LLM with `prometheus_eval` library.
+Generated QAs are then evaluated with the help of LLM-as-a-judge (`Qwen/Qwen2.5-72B-Instruct`) with `mlflow.genai` metrics.

 In the end, we filter 25 dataset items which score 5/5 on all Prometheus 2 evaluatios.
-You may find the code in `create_eval_dataset.ipynb` notebook and the filtered evaluation dataset at `NLP_eval_dataset`.
+You may find the code in `create_eval_dataset.ipynb` notebook and the filtered evaluation dataset at `NLP_eval_dataset_qwen2-5`.

 ### 2. Prepare the metrics

-3 out of 4 metrics for evaluating the generator use *LLM-as-a-judge* whose role in our case is fullfilled by the Prometheus 2 LLM ([see the original article for reference](https://arxiv.org/pdf/2405.01535)).
-The authors of the original paper published a corresponding python library to use with their LLM, `prometheus_eval`.
-To integrate this in MLFlow metrics, it is necessary to create a wrapper which utilizes `make_metric()` API from MLFlow.
-See `custom_metric.py` for `make_prometheus_metric` wrapper implementation.
+3 out of 4 metrics for evaluating the generator use *LLM-as-a-judge* whose role in our case is fullfilled by `Qwen2.5-72B-Instruct` LLM served in the Nebius AI-Studio.
+To integrate this in MLFlow metrics, it is necessary to create a local proxy server (called `deployement` in [`mlflow` documentation](https://mlflow.org/docs/2.15.1/llms/deployments/index.html)).
+This allows us to either use bult-in metrics in `mlflow.genai` package or create a new mwtric by providing a description and grading prompt to the more generic `mlflow.metrics.genai.make_genai_metric()` constructor, see [documentation](https://mlflow.org/docs/2.15.1/llms/llm-evaluate/index.html#create-llm-as-judge-evaluation-metrics-category-1) for more examples.

-To use `make_prometheus_metric` wrapper, we need to supply the following:
-- LLM client (`CustomLiteLLM` or `LiteLLM`);
-- grade template (the main template in which we will insert data to evaluate, referencies and grading criteria);
-- grade rubric (datailed description of the grading criteria, see below);
-- grading reference, can be `"ground_truth"`, `"context"` or `"no_reference"`.
-This defines what referencxe will be used by Prometheus: for ground truth, "reference_answers" column from the dataframe will be used, for context - "retrieved_contexts".
-Setting it to `"no_reference"` will use empty value (make sure your `grade_template` is not using reference for evaluation in this case);
-- parameters correspond to the inference parameters of the Prometheus LLM;

-**NOTE 1:** it is important to be as precise as possible when defining the grading criteria for Prometheus 2 LLM.

-**NOTE 2:** To be able to run the evaluation described in this repository, you need to have access to a VM with at least 2 GPUs with 80GBs of VRAM (A100, H100 or similar).
-Alternatively, you may use smaller Prometheus-2-7B if you have access to an instance with a smaller GPU.

 ### 3. Evaluate `robustness` with 3 prompt templates